 2. No two regions are alike

-Of the 51 regions reported in the FCC study, PDF (3.6 MB) seven show no annual change.
+Of the 51 regions reported in the FCC study, seven show no annual change.
 Eight regions recorded an average annual increase larger than 10%.
 British Columbia, New Brunswick, Quebec and Saskatchewan have greater variation across regions, with some showing little year-over-year variation next to regions with strong year-over-year variation.

 3. Income and interest rates: Consistent drivers of Canadian farmland values